Picayune1/Read/README.md

 - Underwater environment made in photogrammetry software reality capture using images provided by the Flying fish technologies team.

 ### Privacy concerns
-Unreal engine does collect data from users such as hardware performance, usage statistics and other information about what users do on the platform.
+Unreal Engine does collect data from users such as hardware performance, usage statistics and other information about what users do on the platform.
 If you are uncomfortable with this you can disable it.
 To do this open the project and in the top menu click edit.
 This will show a dropdown menu, where you will want to click editor preferences.
 Click this and scroll down to privacy.
 Then click both bug reports and user data and click dont send.
 This will stop any personal data from being sent to Epic games.
 None of our written blueprints collect data, and you can read through the whole project to check if your still concerned.

 ### Security concerns
 If one is concerned about the project zip file, like if it has been changed malicously, remove the readme file and check the hash.
 The MD5 checksum hash of the project should be :